jeffreykegler/libmarpa/toward.md

 its completed EIM can stored as a special kind of EIM --- an "evaluated EIM".
-Evaluated EIMs do not have confluences, and therefore release all of their upstream storage.
+Evaluated EIMs do not have confluences, and therefore a garbage collector will release all of their upstream storage outside of the working ES window.
 The use of evaluated EIMs can allow those application which lend themselves to online parsing to parse arbitrary length inputs using a fixed amount of space.

+## The working ES window

+The working ES window should be at least two ESes in length.
+If variable length tokens are used, it should be the size of the longest token, plus one.
+Additionally, retaining the EIMs in the last few ESes is useful for debugging and tracing, and a larger working ES window may be specified for those purposes.